Online MBA in Colorado

 The College of Business and Economics allows students to stretch their coursework over a period of 36 months.
 Students are expected to complete 36 credit hours.
 A Regis online MBA degree offers the following specialization areas: Finance and Accounting, Health Industry Leadership, Marketing, Strategic Management, and Operations Management.

-Colorado MBA Career and Job Outlook
+Colorado MBA Salary and Job Outlook

 The economy of Colorado is $248.6 billion in gross state product estimates.
 It has the 8th-highest per capita income in the nation.
 There are many businesses in the state offering a growing number of financial services and logistics jobs.
 The unemployment rates have been at an all-time low since the turn of the century, and business owners are marketing a culture that appeals to young adults.